Pratikshinde55/Prometheus-Service_Discovery/README.md

-# Prometheus-Service_Discovery
-Prometheus Service Discover setup for File_sd and EC2_sd
+# Prometheus Service Discover setup for File_sd and EC2_sd

 ## Service Discovery:
 Prometheus Service Discover helps us to monitoring dynamic environment that keep on changing.